Azure AI Search MCP connector for Copilot Studio agents

 5. Save and test

-2. Create a connection
+3. Create a connection

-When creating a connection, provide:
+When creating a connection, choose an authentication type:

 Parameter Value